-DVT truly first became prevalent during WWII, when an unprecedented number of people developed clots from long, immobile periods hiding in air-raid shelters.
-After the war was over, international air travel rose quickly to what we know it as today, with hundreds of planes in the air as you read this.
+DVT first became prevalent during WWII.
+An unprecedented number of people developed clots from long, immobile periods hiding in air-raid shelters.

-Sitting down for long periods of time literally slows down blood flow in your legs.
-And blood that’s static is blood that clots.
+Sitting down for long periods of time slows down blood flow in your legs.
+As blood flow is reduced, clots may begin to form.

 Other Sedentary Lifestyle Risks

-Of course, DVT isn’t the only risk of a sedentary lifestyle.
-People who spend long periods sitting, whether or not they’re staring at a screen, are acting in opposition to what evolution spent centuries molding our bodies to do: move.
+DVT isn't the only risk of a sedentary lifestyle.
+People who spend long periods sitting are acting in opposition to what evolution spent centuries molding our bodies to do: move.

-We may not be on the run from wild animals or engaging in swordplay during tribal disputes, but the human body is designed for an active lifestyle.
-When we choose to spend our time sitting instead, our muscles can atrophy, our bones lose their strength, and our basal metabolic rate suffers, leading to increased risks for obesity and type 2 diabetes.
+We may no longer be on the run from wild animals, but the human body is designed for an active lifestyle.
+When we choose to spend our time sitting, our muscles can atrophy.
+Our bones can lose density, and we are at an increased risk of obesity and type 2 diabetes.

 Additionally, a lack of physical activity can have a serious impact on mental health.
-Studies have shown that increased screen and sitting time are associated with a significantly higher risk of developing depression.
+Studies have shown that a sedentary lifestyle is associated with a higher risk of depression.

 Simple Solution: Get Moving!

-Luckily, there are some easy things you can do to decrease the risks of a sedentary lifestyle.
+There are some easy things you can do to decrease the risks associated with a sedentary lifestyle.

 The most obvious is to switch out some of your regular seated time with physical activity.
 If you are not normally active, it is best to start slow with a new exercise routine to avoid injuries.
 Start slow and gradually build up to a more active lifestyle.